 When routine tasks become smooth and pleasant, job satisfaction also increases.
 “Since our communications are based strongly on Slack anyway, the threshold to making daily obligatory routine entries is very low.
 You don’t have to open separate applications, instead you can take care of things quickly right away.
 In addition to making life easier, bots make routine activities more efficient and even more fun.”

 Indeed, bots have become very popular with Gofore employees.
-For example, more than 200 train tickets have already been booked with Genie, even though it was rolled out only a few months ago right before the holiday period.
+For example, more than 200 train tickets have already been booked with Gene, even though it was rolled out only a few months ago right before the holiday period.
 People are not, however, forced to interact with bots, and old methods are used alongside the new ones.

 ”Our bots are made to be approachable, and the threshold for using them is very low.
 They already understand natural language really well and continue to develop through use.
 Using natural language makes interaction with bots somehow more human,” says Aapo.

 Bots are not faceless workhorses, but instead they all have their own personalities.
 Especially the newest family member Granny’s personality is the most developed.
 As her name suggests, Granny’s nature is gentle and uncomplicated, and she knows how to tell jokes.
-Seppo, on the other hand, is more of a managerial type, and Genie is a snappy assistant, who manages designated tasks efficiently.
+Seppo, on the other hand, is more of a managerial type, and Gene is a snappy assistant, who manages designated tasks efficiently.

 ”Bot’s personality traits may lower the threshold to use them again.
 The user experience plays a large part in determining whether people start using the bots.
 Therefore, their good design is key.”